How to Tackle the TCM Classic Film Festival Like a Local*

 Traveling between venues

-Most festival screenings are held in the Chinese Multiplex, the Chinese IMAX, or the Egyptian Theatre, which is 0.2 mile/5 minute walk from the Chinese theaters, though the new diagonal crossing at Hollywood and Highland may double that time.
+Most festival screenings are held in the Chinese Multiplex, the Chinese IMAX, or the Egyptian Theatre, which is 0.2 mile/five minute walk from the Chinese theaters, though the new diagonal crossing at Hollywood and Highland may double that time.
 However, in addition to the Cinerama Dome (6360 W. Sunset), there are two new venues this year: the ASC Clubhouse (1782 N. Orange) and the Linwood Dunn Theater (1313 Vine).
 The TCMFF site features helpful, concise directions to each location, but if you’re adventurous and want to take advantage of public transportation or simply get your legs moving, I’ve outlined a few more options below.

 Cinerama Dome (Sunset between Ivar and Vine)